francescovogelezang/DGA/chapter2.md

 (3) Public sector bodies shall ensure that any fees can be paid online through widely available cross-border payment services, without discrimination based on the place of establishment of the payment service provider, the place of issue of the payment instrument or the location of the payment account within the Union.

 (4)  Where they apply fees, public sector bodies shall take measures to incentivise the re-use of the categories of data referred to in Article 3 (1) for non-commercial purposes and by small and medium-sized enterprises in line with State aid rules.
+In that regard, public sector bodies may also make the data available at a discounted fee or free of charge, in particular for SMEs.

 (5)Fees shall be derived from the costs related to the processing of requests for re-use of the categories of data referred to in Article 3 (1).
 The methodology for calculating fees shall be published in advance.
 6. The public sector body shall publish a description of the main categories of costs and the rules used for the allocation of costs.